Roy Moore sexual assault allegations condemned by growing number of Republicans

 "It seems that in the political arena, to say that something is not true is simply not good enough.
 So let me be clear.
 I have never provided alcohol to minors, and I have never engaged in sexual misconduct," he said.

-Still, multiple Republicans have called on Moore to step aside from the special election in December.
-And the National Republican Senatorial Committee severed its fundraising ties with Moore.
+Multiple Republican lawmakers have called on Moore to step aside from next week’s special election.
+However, President Trump offered his endorsement for the embattled politician on Monday, and the Republican National Committee began supporting Moore after cutting its fundraising ties to him three weeks ago.

 The White House